Plantation Shutters

 - Historically or architecturally significant homes

-What is the difference between wood and composite plantation shutters?
+What is the difference between Norman's Normandy and Woodlore Plus shutters?

 Why does professional measurement matter so much for plantation shutters?

 Shutters require tighter tolerances than any other window treatment.
 A shutter frame that's off by just 1/8 inch won't close properly.
-Northern Idaho's freeze-thaw cycles cause window frames to shift out of square over time — which is more common than most homeowners realize.
-Mark's measurement process specifically accounts for out-of-square frames to ensure a fit that stays true for years.
+Northern Idaho's freeze-thaw cycles cause window frames to shift out of square over time — more common than most homeowners realize.
+We take precise laser measurements at multiple points on every opening and account for out-of-square frames in the specifications we send to Norman, so your shutters close cleanly and operate smoothly for years.

 What louver size should I choose for plantation shutters?

-Ready to See If Shutters Are Right for Your Home?
+Ready to See If Plantation Shutters Are Right for Your Home?

 Start with our free concierge consultation to get personalized recommendations, or call Mark directly to schedule a free in-home visit.